xenanetworks/open-automation-python-api/docs/source/high_level_api_guide.rst

 High-Level Python API (HL-PYTHON)
 ===================================

-The HL-PYTHON provides abstraction that helps developers to quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
+The XOA High-Level Python API (HL-PYTHON) provides abstraction that helps developers to quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
 In addition, the HL-PYTHON layer provides functionalities such as *auto connection keep-alive*, *auto index management*, *resources identification tracking for push notification*, etc.

 Notation and Namings